skupperproject/refdog/input/resources/listener.md

 </div>
 <div class="attribute-body">

-The name of a bundle of TLS certificates and keys used for secure client-to-router communication.
-The bundle contains the trusted server certificate.
+The name of a bundle of TLS certificates used for secure client-to-router communication.
+The bundle contains the server certificate and key.
+It optionally includes the trusted client certificate (usually a CA) for mutual TLS.

 On Kubernetes, the value is the name of a Secret in the current namespace.

 On Docker, Podman, and Linux, the value is the name of a directory under `input/certs/` in the current namespace.